Open Data and Quantitative Techniques for Anthropology of Road Traffic: Results of quantitative analysis

 \section{Results of quantitative analysis}

 In the paper, we show how to use open public data for anthropological research.
-Specifically, we show how computational approaches such as data mining and machine learning can be used for finding interesting patterns of human behavior, which are then qualitatively interpreted and explained.
+Specifically, we show how computational approaches such as data mining and machine learning can be used for finding interesting patterns of human behaviour, which are then qualitatively interpreted and explained.
 The focus is not on data mining and machine learning, which have already proven valuable in anthropological research~\cite{blok2014complementary,krieg2017anthropology,pretnar2018power,pretnar2019data}, but on the potential of quantitative analysis in anthropology and the rich information hidden in public data sources.

 Simple statistical methods are great for initial data exploration and uncovering interesting patterns.
-Some interestingness scores reveal general traffic trends (scores A and B).
+Certain interestingness scores reveal general traffic trends (scores A and B).
 Others detect local deviations (C, D, and E scores), such as road work, seasonal festivities, and popular tourist spots.
-As the data is recorded at hourly intervals, it is easy to observe hourly, daily, weekly, monthly, seasonal, or yearly trends for a single traffic counter or group.
-The ability to traverse between different levels of granularity is one of the key benefits of using large sensor data for anthropological research.
+The data is recorded at hourly intervals, so it is easy to observe trends for a single traffic counter or group in different periods.
+The ability to traverse between different levels of granularity is one of the key benefits of using sensor data for anthropological research.
 Identifying outlying patterns enables preliminary analysis of the phenomenon (in this case, traffic) and pinpointing potentially relevant field sites.

 For a comparative analysis of traffic patterns, we used clustering.
-Cluster analysis shows that traffic patterns differ mostly by the day of the week and the time of the day.
+Cluster analysis shows that traffic patterns differ primarily by the day of the week and the time of the day.
 Patterns are not location-specific - latitude and longitude of the traffic counter do not play a role in distinguishing between clusters.
 In other words, there is no region where a specific pattern would be predominant.
 The only exceptions are the western part of the country for motor traffic and the border counters with increases at the end of the week.
 This approach showed the general structure of the road network, which is the basis for understanding national traffic flow, not only materially and logistically but also socially.
-Clustering reveals patterns of frequent behavior, categorizes human practices, and enables subsequent comparative analysis.
+Clustering reveals patterns of frequent behaviour, categorizes human practices, and enables subsequent comparative analysis.